AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/identity-dev/dev-guide-role-based-access-control.md

 ## Owner

 Set an owner on an entity to grant access for all operations on the entity regardless of the access set in the ACL.
 Only Users and Clients are valid owners for entities.
-Both User and Client Trustee types use the `ObjectId` property to specify the User's ID or Client's ID, respectively.
+Both User and Client Trustee types use the `ObjectId` property to specify either the User's ID or Client's ID, respectively.

 The following code samples shows the format and structure of an owner object.